-Farmhouse bathrooms are cozy, bright, and so clean looking.
+A farmhouse bathroom is just cozy, bright, and so clean looking.
 To complete our bath refresh I wanted to do an accent wall.
 After seeing sooooo many friends attempt wallpaper, only to have it peel and fall off because of steam from showers and bathing, I decided to go with a stencil from Stencil Revolution.
 I’d never used a stencil before and was excited to try one out.

-Take a gander at this transformation!
+Take a gander at this farmhouse bathroom transformation!

 We went from this:

 Disclosure: this post is in partnership with Stencil Revolution, all opinions are my own.